-My quick and delicious Miso Ramen recipe with an intensely savory broth is ready in less than 30 minutes.
-With 5 key soup broth ingredients, this piping-hot bowl of soulful goodness is sure to satisfy your ramen cravings!
+My quick and delicious Miso Ramen recipe with an intensely savory broth is ready in under 30 minutes.
+With five key soup broth ingredients, this piping-hot bowl of soulful goodness is sure to satisfy your ramen cravings!

 Mince or press 2 cloves garlic (I use a garlic press) and add to a small plate.
 Then, grate the ginger (I use a ceramic grater) and add ½ tsp ginger (grated) to the plate.

 Mince 1 shallot and add to theplate.
-Set the ingredients aside.
+Set aside.

-Grind 1 Tbsp toasted white sesame seeds, leaving some seeds unground for texture.
+Grind 1 Tbsp toasted white sesame seeds, leaving some unground for texture.
 Set aside.

 To Make the Soup Broth

 Preheat a medium pot over medium-low heat.
-When it‘s hot, add 1 Tbsp toasted sesame oil.
-Then, add the garlic, ginger, and shallot.
+When it‘s hot, add 1 Tbsp toasted sesame oil and add the garlic, ginger, and shallot, and stir-fry with a wooden spatula until fragrant.

-Add ¼ lb ground pork and increase the heat to medium.
-Cook the meat until it‘s no longer pink.
+Add ¼ lb ground pork and increase to medium heat.
+Cook until the meat is no longer pink.

 Add 1 tsp doubanjiang (spicy chili bean paste) and 3 Tbsp miso.
-Quickly blend well with the meat without them getting burnt.
+Quickly blend with the meat without burning.

 Add the ground sesame seeds and 1 Tbsp sugar and mix well.

-Taste your soup and add up to 1 tsp Diamond Crystal kosher salt (if necessary) and ¼ tsp white pepper powder.
-Tip: Each brand of chicken stock varies in saltiness, so you must taste your soup to decide how much salt to add.
+Taste and add up to 1 tsp Diamond Crystal kosher salt and ¼ tsp white pepper powder.
+Cover the soup broth with the lid and keep it on a low simmer while you cook the noodles.Nami's Tip: Chicken stock varies in saltiness, so taste your soup to decide how much salt to add.

 To Prepare the Ramen Noodles

-Bring a large pot of unsalted water to a boil (ramen noodles already include salt in the dough).
-When the water is boiling, ladle some of the hot water into the individual ramen bowls to warm them up.
+Bring a large pot of unsalted water to a boil.
+When the water is boiling, ladle some of the hot water into the ramen bowls to warm them.
 Meanwhile, gently shake 2 servings fresh ramen noodles with your hand to separate and loosen them.

 Cook the noodles according to the package instructions.
 I cook the noodles al dente so they're still firm, about 15 seconds less than the suggested cooking time.
 Before your noodles are done cooking, empty the hot water from the warmed ramen bowls.